I – Coronaviruses

 - The Severe alveoli have filled with fluid, proteins, white blood cells and scar tissue from the immune response.
 If this person is lucky they will be in hospital, maybe even in ICU.
 Even if they are fortunate enough to have access to a not-overrun hospital with a well staffed and functioning ICU they may still perish from a phenomenon known as a ‘cytokine storm‘, whereby the immune system goes into overdrive, attacking healthy cells in the lungs and even in other parts of the body, resulting in multi-organ failure (occurs in around 2.5% of COVID-19 patients).

-Beyond the lungs, COVID-19 has effects on other organs, most importantly the heart: in Wuhan, of the patients who died from COVID-19, >52% had heart failure (vs. 12% of those who survived).
+Beyond the lungs, COVID-19 has effects on other organs, most notably the heart – in Wuhan, of the patients who died from COVID-19, >52% had heart failure (vs. 12% of those who survived) – and the brain.

 So why are some young, healthy people getting so much sicker from COVID-19 than from a typical viral pneumonia?

 The first reason is to do with the cytokine storm, above.
 The second is to do with the fact that our usual drive to breathe isn’t governed by our blood’s oxygen level but by its level of carbon dioxide (CO2).
 Some free divers exploit this peculiarity by hyperventilating before a descent – blowing off lots of CO2 so they can spend more time under water before their CO2 builds up again and their brain starts reminding them to breathe (please note this is not recommended).